Hassannewcode/DeenBridge-AI-v2/readme.md

 ### Environment Variables

 The application requires a Google Gemini API key to function.
-This key **must** be provided as an environment variable by the hosting environment.
+This key **must** be provided as an environment variable.

 1. Obtain an API Key from [Google AI Studio](https://aistudio.google.com/app/apikey).
-2. Set the environment variable `API_KEY` in your deployment environment (e.g., Vercel, Netlify, or a local server).
+2. Set the environment variable `API_KEY` in your environment.
+For a local server, you can do this using a `.env` file.

    Example for a local environment using a `.env` file (requires a server that can load it):
    ```
    API_KEY="YOUR_GEMINI_API_KEY_HERE"
    ```

 **Important:** The application code directly uses `process.env.API_KEY`.
-It is designed this way assuming the deployment environment handles the injection of this variable.
+It is designed this way assuming your environment handles the injection of this variable.

 ### Running Locally